webprinc3ss/stats-preview-card/README.md

-# Frontend Mentor - Stats preview card component
+# Stats preview card component design match

 ![Design preview for the Stats preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-This is a coding challenge to match design mock-up as close to pixel-perfect as possible using HTML and CSS.
+This is a coding challenge issued by Frontend Mentor to match design mock-up as close to pixel-perfect as possible using HTML and CSS.

 There are two views: desktop and mobile.